wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 technological developments that allowed an increase in throughput and sensitivity of measurements.
-[Box 5.6](Week5_gelspcr) and [Box 5.7](Week5_microarrays) provide an overview of technologies that were important for the development of the field, but are not widely used anymore;
-at this time, RNAseq is almost exclusively used to measure mRNA levels.
+[Box 5.6](Week5_gelspcr) and [Box 5.7](Week5_microarrays) provide an overview of technologies that were important for the development of the field (such as microarrays), but are not widely used anymore; at this time, RNAseq is almost exclusively used to measure mRNA levels.

-Note that even though microarrays haves now been mostly superseded by RNAseq as a cheaper and better quality alternative (see [below](Week5_rnaseq)).
+Note that microarrays haves now been mostly superseded by RNAseq as a cheaper and better quality alternative (see [below](Week5_rnaseq)).
 However, there are many microarray samples still available for re-use in databases, as submission of measurement data to such databases is compulsory